SIM Subject Interface Module

 The Subject Interface accepts inputs from a variety of electrode/headstage combinations via the back-panel.
 Each analog board (PZA) has a mini-DB26 connector that accepts 16 recording channels (or 8 differential channels) along with ground and reference.
 Digital boards (PZD) have a 12-pin Omnetics connector for Intan headstages and can accept up to 128 digital channels each.
 The Subject Interface can return at most 256 recording channels to the RZ base station.

-A standard recording configuration includes electrodes appropriate to the input signals, a breakout box or one or more Z-Series headstages, a Subject Interface and an RZ base station.
+A standard recording configuration includes electrodes appropriate to the input signals, a breakout box or one or more Z-Series headstages (such as ZC32), a Subject Interface and an RZ base station.

 The diagram below illustrates this flow of data and control information through the analog system.

-The Subject Interface accepts 16 channels per bank (mini-DB26 connector) and ground.
+The Subject Interface has 16 channels per bank (mini-DB26 connector) and ground.

 The diagram below illustrates this flow of data and control information through the stimulator system.

 In current controlled mode, the driving voltage is adjusted based on the electrode impedance.
 Analog-to-digital (A/D) converters read the output voltage on the stimulating channels and send that information back to the RZ for monitoring.